> initializing profile...

 JAMES 'JAMIE' KOVACH III

+Smith by name.
 Engineer by nature.
 Director by choice.
 Father by design.

 44+ yrs experience Director-level leadership Full stack → hardware